 U-559 (Oberleutnant zur See Hans Heidtmann) is commissioned, U-603 and U-604 are laid down.

 The Italian destroyers carrying fresh troops arrive from Leros in the early morning hours of the 27th, and two MAS motor-launches ferry these troops from destroyers Crispi and Sella to reinforce the Italian troops already on the island.
-Faced with overwhelming force, the commandos are forced to flee from their position, and the British who arrive later to try to evacuate them find nothing but a few stragglers and a dead body.
-At 03:00, the Royal Navy ships finally locate the commandos in the east side of Kastelorizo and evacuates them.
-However, not all of the commandos can escape; the Italians take a number of them prisoner.
+Faced with overwhelming force, the commandos are forced to flee from their position and the British who arrive later to try to evacuate them find nothing but a few stragglers and a dead body.
+At 03:00, the Royal Navy ships finally locate the commandos on the east side of Kastelorizo and come in to evacuate them.
+However, not all of the commandos can escape; the Italians take a number of them as prisoners.